To kegel or not to kegel... will kegels save my pelvic floor?

 What is a kegel, anyway?

-“Kegels” (like many other things) are named after a dead white dude, Dr. Arnold Kegel, who was a gynecologist in the 1940s.
+“Kegels” (like many other things) are named after a male doctor, Dr. Arnold Kegel.
+Dr. Kegel was a gynecologist in the 1940s.
 Yep, that’s right, the 1940s.

-Needless to say we've learned quite a few things since the 1940s and that includes more information about the pelvic floor as well as how to help with issues like leaking, recovering from childbirth, and prolapse.
-But at the time, the idea of incorporating a non-surgical technique to address these things was probably pretty groundbreaking.
-It’s not anymore.
+Needless to say we've learned quite a few things since the 1940s and that includes more information about how the pelvic floor works, as well as how to help with issues like leaking, recovering from childbirth, and pelvic organ prolapse.
+But at the time, the idea of incorporating a non-surgical technique to address urinary incontinence was probably pretty groundbreaking.
+(Hint: It’s not anymore!)

 A kegel is essentially a muscle contraction.
 Just like you can contract your biceps or squeeze your shoulders up to your ears, we have the ability to contract and relax the muscles of our pelvic floor.